 For too long, society has turned a blind eye to the mounting pressures that teenage girls are facing because of our obsession with instant gratification, glamour and glee.
 It is quite easy to chalk it all up to generational trends and believe that girls, themselves, are setting the trends and leading the way.

 But let’s face it, teenage girls, like the rest of us, don’t live in a vacuum.
 They are not exempt from this chaotic state in which we live.

 Actually, there is nothing wrong with any of the above concepts unto themselves—a little instant gratification from time to time can do wonders for self-esteem but when we feel entitled, that is another story.
 And on beauty, it has to be the most misused and misunderstood word of all times.
 Okay maybe liberal takes the cake.
 But the point is this: beauty is a wonderful thing.
 When thinking of and speaking of creation, itself, beauty sums it up.
 It is when we set and subscribe to aesthetic standards that isolate and marginalise some and that we simply cannot measure up to that we end up compromising something emotional and mental, which leads to the rise in frustration, unhappiness and all the rest.

 It is not bad thing that we are now seeing these stories out in the open, which have often been unknowingly validated, feeding into the continuing shift in our values, which dictate our norms.

 So what can we do?
 See the new direction for what it is and advocate on behalf of and support the most vulnerable groups and communities in society.
 And aid them in setting the record straight and reclaiming their own sacred space.
-That is what UIO podcast, inclusive of our Wait Awhile initiative, is all about.
+That is what UIO, the podcast for teen girls, inclusive of our Wait Awhile initiative, is all about.
 Join us and have your say via Disqus, our comments platform or contact me directly here .